ethereum/go-ethereum/.github/CONTRIBUTING.md

 [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
  * Pull requests need to be based on and opened against the `master` branch.
  * Commit messages should be prefixed with the package(s) they modify.
-   * E.g. "acash, rpc: make trace configs optional"
+   * E.g. "eth, rpc: make trace configs optional"

 ## Can I have feature X